Skip to main content

 FOLLOW THESE STEP-BY-STEP INSTRUCTIONS:

-• Join us for an in-person (or virtual option) session to explore program options, ask questions, and learn how Lorain County JVS can support your career goals.
+• Join us for an in-person, on-campus session to explore program options, ask questions, tour our labs and learn how Lorain County JVS can support your career goals.

 • Apply for federal aid (FAFSA), available grants, and/or payment plans.
 Our team will help you build a personalized financial plan that works for you.